choisir cup menstruelle

 🌸 What are the benefits of a menstrual cup?

-Menstrual cups offer many benefits to their users.
+Menstrual cups offer many advantages for users.

 II.
-The Two Louloucup Models
+The two Louloucup models

 🌸 Louloucup: cups made in France